Gustav Mesmer: Biography

 In January 1934, a new “Law for the Prevention of Offspring with Hereditary Diseases” came into force in Germany.
 This was the National Socialists’ first step toward the extermination of mental patients.
 At Bad Schussenried, many patients due to be discharged underwent forced sterilization; Mesmer was spared only because there was no intention of releasing him anytime soon.
 When the Second World War broke out, Bad Schussenried became a transit station on the route used to send people to be killed in the gas chambers of Grafeneck, itself a former mental institution.
 Mesmer was not put on any of the transport lists because he was considered useful as a hard worker.

 In 1949, at his own request, he was transferred to the Weissenau Psychiatric Hospital near Altshausen.
 In Weissenau, Mesmer was granted greater freedom and slowly began to gain some recognition for his talent as an inventor.
 He still wanted to be released; his ambition was to open a basket weaver's shop and start a family.
 In 1962 he wrote an autobiography with the title Of One Who Spent Part of His Life in a Monastery and Part in a Psychiatric Institution.

 In 1964, Mesmer was released from Weissenau at the behest of relatives in Rottenburg.
 He moved to an old people's home in Buttenhausen, where he spent most of the remainder of his life.
-He died on Christmas Day 1994, a few weeks before his 92nd birthday.
+He died on Christmas Day 1994, at age 91.